Battle of Stockton: Aftermath

+The day afterwards a Communist Party demonstration was joined by the local Christian, Co-operative society and representatives of the small local Jewish community.
+One of the speakers was Rabbi Miller from Middlesbrough who said Britain was in danger from jeopardising liberty by Fascism and Hitlerism which needed to be nipped in the bud.

 The Battle of Stockton was a hugely significant setback for the BUF on Teesside; resulting in Michael Jordan, who had been with Mosley in the New Party, submitting a long and rather acrimonious resignation letter.
 He left the movement taking a number of experienced activists with him.
-The diminished BUF relocated to Middlesbrough; in an interview recorded shortly before his death George Short says:
+The diminished BUF relocated to Middlesbrough; in an interview recorded shortly before his death, George Short says: